AaltoSciComp/scicomp-docs/help/community.rst

 SciComp community
 =================

 Let's face it: we learn more from each other than from classes.
-How can we learn from each other if we don't have a community?
-Join the Aalto SciComp community to make the most of your time here.

-Aalto Scientific Computing hosts many different channels to get involved.
-Through it, you can:
+There is a major problem with inequality in computational sciences, a large part is related to how we learn these tools.
+Join the Aalto Scientific Computing community to help you and others be the best scientist you can be.
+You can

-* Network with others.
+* Network with others within a supportive mentoring community.

-* Share knowledge among ourselves (maybe have relevant training, too).
-We can't be experts in everything, so if users can help each other, everyone benefits.
+* Share knowledge among ourselves, avoid wasting time on things where someone knows the answer.

 * Take part in developing our services - basically, be a voice of the users.

-* More directly help the community by, for example, :doc:`directly updating this site </README>`, helping to develop services, or teaching with us.